 Back to news...
 28 July 2011 Worldwide Parcel Services - Parcels To Japan

-Parcels shipped to Japan can now be quite competitive with a cost of £32.52 for a 1kg package, £42.03 for a 5kg package and a £129.71 for a 30kg package.
+Parcels shipped to Japan can now be quite competitive with a cost of £32.52 for a 1kg package, £42.03 for a 5kg package and a £129.71 for a 30kg package (we now offer a fast and secure 30kg parcel courier service).
 These are for air delivery via our Quick Quote menu featured at the top of this page, and include all items that can be legitimately sent by air.
 It is necessary to check what can and what cannot be sent as the list does throw up some unexpected bans.
 Perfumes and similar items are ones, which spring to mind.

 Japan is one of the major trading companies of the world and the parcel delivery to this part of the world is swift and very efficient provide the administration and paperwork has been carried out correctly.
 Be certain to double check the customs and duties that are levied on parcels to Japan as these will need to be paid on exit from the Japanese customs and arrangements will have to be made via the receiver or importer or via the parcel services clearing house arrangements.

 The schedule for customs duties is as follows: